World Snooker Championship: Format

 Before 1982, there were a number of different formats used for the championship.
 In 1980 and 1981, 24 players competed in the final stages at the Crucible; the top eight seeds had a bye in the first round while seeds 9 to 16 played in the first round against eight qualifiers.
-From 1977 to 1979, the first three years at the Crucible, only 16 players reached the final stages, eight seeds playing eight qualifiers in the first round.
+From 1977 to 1979, the first three years at the Crucible, there were only 16 players in the final stages, eight seeds playing eight qualifiers in the first round.
+For information on the players involved, see list of players to appear in the World Snooker Championship.

-The current length format of matches per round is as follows.
-The first round is played over best of 19 frames, played over two sessions.
-The second round and quarter-finals are the best of 25 frames played over three sessions; while the semi-finals and final are played over four sessions, the semi-finals being best of 33 frames and the final being best of 35 frames.
-For the first 12 days of the tournament, until the end of the quarter-final stage, two matches are played concurrently.
-For the last five days (the semi-finals and final) only one table is used.
+The length of the matches varies per round as follows: the first round is played as the best of 19 frames, spread over two sessions of play; the second round and the quarter-finals are the best of 25 frames, played over three sessions; the semi-finals are the best of 33 frames, played over four sessions on three consecutive days of play; and the final is a maximum of 35 frames, over four sessions on two consecutive days of play.
+For the first 12 days of the tournament, until the end of the quarter-final stage, two tables are set up in the arena to allow two matches to be played concurrently.
+For the last five days of the competition (the semi-finals and final), only one table is used.

-From 1980–1996, the semi-finals were played over best of 31 frames, before this was changed from 1997 onwards to best of 33 frames.
-The Championship has nearly always ended on the first Monday in May since the Championship first became a 17-day event in 1982, but there have been five exceptions.
-In 1982, the Championship ended on Sunday 16 May; while in 1985, 1990 and 1995, the Championship ended on the last Sunday in April.
-In all four of those years, the tournament started on a Friday rather than a Saturday.
-The fifth and most recent instance of the tournament starting on a Friday was the 2020 edition: due to the COVID-19 pandemic, the Championship was played from Friday 31 July to Sunday 16 August.
+From 1980 to 1996, the semi-finals were played as the best of 31 frames, and this was changed to the best of 33 frames from 1997 onwards.
+Since first becoming a 17-day event in 1982, the World Championship has nearly always ended on the first Monday in May, with five exceptions.
+In 1982, the tournament ended on Sunday 16 May, and it ended on the last Sunday of April in 1985, 1990 and 1995; in all of these cases, the event started on a Friday rather than a Saturday.
+The fifth and most recent instance of the tournament starting on a Friday was the 2020 edition: because of a delay caused by the COVID-19 pandemic, the main competition was played over 17 days from Friday 31 July to Sunday 16 August.